 The advisory resolution, commonly known as a "say-on-pay" proposal, provides you the opportunity to express your views on our executive compensation program for the Company's NEOs.
 The resolution is required by Section 14A of the Exchange Act.
-We ask you to vote FOR the following resolution: "RESOLVED, that the stockholders of Chesapeake Utilities Corporation approve, on a non-binding, advisory basis, the compensation of the Named Executive Officers as disclosed in this Proxy Statement for the 2024 Annual Meeting of Stockholders."
+We ask you to vote FOR the following resolution: "RESOLVED, that the stockholders of Chesapeake Utilities Corporation approve, on a non-binding, advisory basis, the compensation of the Named Executive Officers as disclosed in this Proxy Statement for the 2025 Annual Meeting of Stockholders."

 Voting for the Approval of the Compensation of the Company's NEOs.
-Proposal 2 will be deemed to be approved, on an advisory basis, if a majority of the Company's outstanding common stock present at the Meeting or represented by proxy and entitled to vote affirmatively votes in favor of this proposal.
+Proposal 5 will be deemed to be approved, on an advisory basis, if the holders of a majority of the Company's outstanding common stock present at the Meeting or represented by proxy and entitled to vote on the matter affirmatively vote in favor of this proposal.
 Abstentions will have the same effect as a vote against this proposal.
 Broker non-votes will have no effect on the outcome of the advisory vote.